-Breastfeeding is considered by The American Academy of Pediatrics as the optimal source of nutrition for babies.
-Infants who are breastfed receive many health benefits including a lowered risk of developing respiratory tract infections, diarrhea and viral infections such as meningitis.
-Breastmilk contains substances that promote healthy development and growth for babies.
+Breastfeeding/chestfeeding is considered by The American Academy of Pediatrics as the optimal source of nutrition for babies.
+Infants who are breastfed/chestfed receive many health benefits including a lowered risk of developing respiratory tract infections, diarrhea and viral infections such as meningitis.
+Human milk contains substances that promote healthy development and growth for babies.

-Jamaica Hospital Medical Center wants to ensure that all babies have access to breastmilk; this includes babies whose mothers may not be able to produce milk on their own.
+Jamaica Hospital Medical Center wants to ensure that all babies have access to human milk; this includes babies whose mothers may not be able to produce milk on their own.

 What Is A Milk Depot?